Diminished Value in North Carolina

 After an accident, your car’s market value will decrease even if it goes through all of the necessary procedures to restore it back to its prior condition.
 Diminished value is the difference in your car’s market value before and after an accident.
 Even if you try to resell your vehicle, Carfax and similar reports will show that it has been involved in an accident, which will reduce its market value.
 A diminished value claim can help recover the costs to bring your vehicle back to its pre-accident market price.

 The appraisal fee is $300.00.
-Without foreseen obstacles you will receive your appraisal within 2-3 business days if not sooner.
-You also receive a type of demand letter to at-fault auto insurer, appraiser's consultation via phone or email throughout the entire claim process and negotiating with the auto insurer's dis-interested appraiser to reach an agreement of amount of loss.
+You Appraisal includes CARFAX report, Monroney Window Sticker (when available) , JD Power Value at time of loss, appraiser's consultation via phone or email throughout claim process and negotiating with the auto insurer's dis-interested appraiser to reach an agreement of amount of loss.

 Does the appraisal need be USPAP Compliant?